Providence St. Patrick Hospital receives an “A” for patient safety in spring 2017 Leapfrog Hospital Safety Grade

 “Hospitals that earn top marks nationally in the Leapfrog Hospital Safety Grade have achieved the highest safety standards in the country,” said Leah Binder, president and CEO of The Leapfrog Group.
 “That takes commitment from every member of the hospital staff, who all deserve thanks and congratulations when their hospitals achieve an ‘A’ Safety Grade.”

 To see Providence St. Patrick’s full grade, and to access consumer-friendly patient tips for staying safe in the hospital, visit www.hospitalsafetygrade.org or follow the Leapfrog Hospital Safety Grade on Twitter or Facebook.
-Consumers can also download the free Leapfrog Hospital Safety Grade mobile app for Apple and Android devices.
+Consumers can also download the free Leapfrog Hospital Safety Grade mobile app for Apple devices.

 Providence St. Patrick Hospital’s primary service area includes about 200,000 people in Western Montana.
 Because of its outstanding specialty care services, over 50 percent of patients come from 17 surrounding counties outside Missoula County.
 The hospital offers a nationally acclaimed heart program, a full spectrum of woman’s and children’s services, neurology and neurosurgical, cancer, and mental health services.
 It is also the only Level II Trauma Center in the region, and has accredited chest pain and stroke programs.